liferay/liferay-frontend-projects/Migrating-bundler-from-1.x-to-2.x.md

 * [[Migrate a React project to bundler 2.x]]
 * [[Migrate a Metal.js project to bundler 2.x]]
 * [[Migrate a Vue.js project to bundler 2.x]]

+> 👀 For Billboard.js and jQuery based projects you can follow the steps in [[Migrate a plain Javascript project to bundler 2.x]].